Built FA20 Engine: The Ultimate Buyer's Guide - Crawford Performance

 A built FA20 engine is the foundation for serious power, but it can’t reach its full potential alone.
 To get the performance and reliability you’re paying for, you need to upgrade the components around it.
 Think of it like an athlete—a strong heart is essential, but it needs a powerful respiratory system to win the race.
 These supporting mods ensure your entire setup works in harmony, delivering maximum power safely and efficiently.

-Turbo and Intercooler Upgrades
+Upgrading Your Turbo and Intercooler

 One of the most effective changes you can make is upgrading the factory intercooler.
 A high-performance intercooler dramatically improves your turbo’s efficiency and can add up to 65 horsepower at 6100 RPM.
 It keeps the charge air cool, allowing for denser air to enter the engine, which is critical for making consistent power.
 For those pushing for higher output, ported cylinder heads and an upgraded valvetrain are also key.
 These performance parts improve airflow, allowing your engine to breathe better and handle the demands of increased power levels without strain.

-Fuel System and Exhaust
+Matching Your Fuel System and Exhaust

 To make more power, your engine needs more air and more fuel.
 A proven combination for the FA20 is an aftermarket intake, a j-pipe, and a cat-back exhaust.
 Paired with a professional tune, this setup completely changes your car’s performance.
 If you plan on running E85 fuel for even greater gains, you’ll need to prepare your fuel system.
 This typically involves upgrading the intercooler, downpipe, and electronic boost control solenoid (EBCS).
 Depending on your E85 mixture, a new low-pressure fuel pump may also be necessary.
 You can find many of these essential Subaru WRX upgrades to build out your system.

-ECU Tuning
+The Final Touch: Professional ECU Tuning

 Hardware is only half the equation; the other half is the tune.
 A simple Stage 1 tune can add an impressive 20–30 horsepower, making it one of the most cost-effective mods available.
 For an even bigger jump in performance, a Stage 1 E85 tune offers incredible value.
 After installing significant hardware like a new turbo or fuel system, a custom professional tune is not just recommended—it’s required.
 Proper engine tuning services ensure all your new components work together correctly, maximizing performance while keeping your engine safe and reliable.